-Every three years the National Electrical Code[®] (NEC[®]) is revised and expanded to address, safety hazards, changes in work practices, and the ever-evolving technology in our industry.
-In the 2020 Code cycle, the NFPA® received 3,730 public inputs for changes, which resulted in 1,400 first revisions to the first draft of the NEC.
+Every three years, the National Electrical Code[®] (NEC[®]) is revised and expanded.
+Initially the NFPA[®] received 3,730 public suggestions for changes, which resulted in 1,400 first revisions.
 There were 1,930 public comments submitted in response to these 1,400 first revisions, resulting in 634 second revisions.
-Changes included editorial clarification, expanded requirements, new requirements, deleted requirements, and the reorganization and relocation of other requirements.
-Nine new articles were proposed and resulted in five being added to the 2020 NEC.
+Changes included editorial clarification, expanded requirements, new requirements, deleted requirements, and the relocation of other requirements.
+Nine new articles were proposed, and five new articles were added to the 2020 NEC.